 When visiting a local, only do so by invitation.
 If you pop in unannounced, you might be greeted by a closed door.
 If you made plans with the host, be punctual.
 Making empty promises is also a no-go.
 If you set up a date with a Finn, they will hold you to it.
 They're punctual and reliable.
 Be polite and do the same.

 Taking off your shoes when entering someone’s house is not something that is only practiced in the East.
 Most Finnish households remove their shoes at the front door and walk around wearing socks or slippers.
 This is not practiced in every household though, so if you are unsure, ask.
 If you see shoes stacked neatly by the front door, that is a good clue.Continue to 9 of 10 below.

 Don't Comment on the Finnish Ice Hockey Team

 It's common to talk about sports in some countries, so to avoid culture shock, be sure to only speak words of praise about their team.
-Don’t mention the Swedish team, unless you want a hockey puck up the yazoo.
-The Finns and the Swedes have a longstanding history together; it hasn't always been an amicable one.
-Think of siblings.
+Don’t mention the Swedish team—the Finns and the Swedes have a longstanding history together; it hasn't always been an amicable one.
 Hockey between these two teams represents a peaceful manner of playing out the rivalry.
 Add to the equation the competitive streak of the Finns, you might want to avoid this topic altogether.
 They follow all their traditional sports religiously and with quite a bit of zeal.

 10 of 10